skillberto/SkillbertoLessCssBundle/README.md

 ```

 ### With PHP:
-For example, good way the `leafo/lessphp`:
+For example,a good way is the `leafo/lessphp`:

 Put into composer.json:
 ```